LorenzoSapora/sush-us/_posts/2014-02-17-best-damn-podcast-ever.markdown

 \- Blakedumb

 <ul>
-{%- for bdpe in site.data.bdpe -%}
+{%- for bdpe in site.data.posts.bdpe -%}
 	<li>
 		<a href="{{ bdpe.original_link }}">{{ bdpe.name }}</a>
 		<a href="{{ bdpe.archive_link }}">Mirror link</a>